-The Pencil Beam Wind Processor (PenWP) is a software package written mainly in Fortran 90 with some parts in C for handling data from the SeaWinds (on QuikSCAT or ADEOS-II), OSCAT (on Oceansat-2 or ScatSat-1), HSCAT (on HY-2A) and RapidScat (on the International Space Station) scatterometer instruments.
+The Pencil Beam Wind Processor (PenWP) is a software package written mainly in Fortran 90.
+The parts and libraries for handling HDF5, NetCDF, and BUFR format data have been partly written in C. The processor can handle data from the SeaWinds (on QuikSCAT or ADEOS-II), OSCAT (on Oceansat-2 or ScatSat-1), HSCAT (on HY-2A, HY-2B, HY-2C and HY-2D) and RapidScat (on the International Space Station) scatterometer instruments.
 This document is the Top Level Design (TLD) of the PenWP software package and it also contains the Module Design.
 Section 2 provides information on the general design of the PenWP software.
 Section 3 and further provide information on the individual modules that are part of PenWP.